How COVID-19 Has Helped Build a Case for the Cloud Contact Center

 - Analytics to evaluate performance: CxEngage’s built-in reporting and analytics enable you to clearly measure performance.
 With this, if you stood up a cloud tenant specifically to handle the effects of the pandemic, you now have hard data on its effects.

 - Long-term disaster recovery: The cloud’s reliability is second to none.
-Once you set up a cloud tenant, in the event of a future disaster or crisis disrupting your normal operations, you have the infrastructure in place as soon as you need it again.
+Once you set up a cloud tenant, in the event of a future disaster or crisis disrupting your normal operations, you have the infrastructure in place as soon as you need it again and a reliable rapid recovery plan.

 The Benefits of a Pilot